Wild Foods Home Garden

 Wintergreen (Gaultheria procumbens).
 This plant has a remarkable number of common names which include: Eastern Teaberry, Checkerberry, Creeping Wintergreen, Boxberry, American Wintergreen, American Mountain Tea, Boxberry, Canada Tea, Canterberry, Chickenberry, Chinks, Deerberry, Drunkards, Gingerberry, Ground Berry, Ground Tea, Grouseberry, Hillberry, Mountain Tea, One-berry, Partridge Berry, Procalm, Red Pollom, Spice Berry, Squaw Vine, Star Berry, Spiceberry, Spicy Wintergreen, Spring Wintergreen, Teaberry, Wax Cluster, Youngsters.
 It even has extra Latin names: Brossaea procumbens & Gaultheria humilis.
 Certainly not an ignored plant by those who bestow names.

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant works well in a shaded Natural farming or no-till garden.
+Is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant works well in a shaded Natural farming or no-till garden.
 The soil around this plant never needs tilling once it is planted.

 This low shrub is commonly found in low nutrient acidic soils in conifer woods.
 The name Wintergreen comes from the fact that the plant is not Deciduous, but is an Evergreen - keeps its leaves all season long, hence it is green in the winter, or Winter-green.
 The reason it does this is a response to growing in low nutrient soils - it would take a lot of nutrients and energy to regrow new leaves each spring.